South Africa captain Siya Kolisi’s journey from township to Test star

 He “didn’t speak a word of English” when he first arrived but did a language exchange with one of his classmates, Nicholas Holton teaching him English and Kolisi teaching Holton Xhosa.
 The two are still firm friends – Kolisi’s son is named after him and Holton was best man at his wedding.

 From school, Kolisi progressed through the rugby ranks to Western Province and then the Stormers before making his international debut against Scotland in 2013.
-He was named vice-captain for the Springboks last year by Allister Coetzee and was one of his country’s standout performers in what was a poor season.
+He was named vice-captain for the Springboks in 2017 by Allister Coetzee and was one of his country’s standout performers in what was a poor season.

 Related: 100 best players in the world